 As I already said earlier in this article, SaaS app tracking is much more event-driven than tracking a regular marketing site.
 Therefore, accessing raw data can be extremely useful in the analysis process.

 There are a few ways you can come closer to fixing this limitation.
-Namely, using custom dimensions that allow you for more detailed analysis in Google Analytics or by exporting data into your favorite BI tool.
+Namely, using custom dimensions that allow you for more detailed analysis in Google Analytics or by exporting data into your favourite BI tool.
 Those custom segments include.

 - Session ID